Exact solution of the DeWitt-Brehme-Hobbs equation in copropagating electromagnetic and gravitational waves: Abstract

 \section{Abstract}

-An accelerated charge interacts with itself through the electromagnetic field that it sources, a phenomenon known as electromagnetic radiation reaction.
+An accelerated charge interacts with its own electromagnetic field, a phenomenon known as electromagnetic radiation reaction.
 The DeWitt-Brehme-Hobbs (DWBH) equation describes the motion of a charged mass in the presence of combined electromagnetic and gravitational fields, taking into account electromagnetic radiation-reaction effects.
 Here, we find the first exact analytical solution of the DWBH equation in the case of a charged mass in the presence of copropagating and otherwise arbitrary electromagnetic and gravitational plane waves.
-Apart from its intrinsic importance, this solution approximates that of an ultrarelativistic particle in arbitrary gravitational and electromagnetic fields.
-Finally, the paradigmatic example of an electromagnetic wave in the presence of a constant-amplitude gravitational wave is worked out explicitly and it shows how the presence of the gravitational wave can qualitatively change electromagnetic radiation-reaction effects.
+As a consequence of the Penrose limit, the scenario considered here can be seen as a local limit around ultrarelativistic trajectories in a general curved spacetime.
+Finally, the paradigmatic example of an electromagnetic wave in the presence of a constant-amplitude gravitational wave is worked out explicitly and it is shown how the presence of the gravitational wave can qualitatively change electromagnetic radiation-reaction effects.

 \paragraph{Introduction.} When a charged particle is accelerated, the electromagnetic field that it produces undergoes a deformation.
 For this reason, the study of the motion of an electrically charged particle in general cannot ignore the dynamics of its electromagnetic field and the consequent interaction between the charge and the field itself \cite{Jackson_b_1975,Landau_b_2_1975}.
 In flat spacetime, this led to a modification of the Lorentz equation due to Dirac, Abraham, and Lorentz himself \cite{Lorentz_b_1909, Abraham_b_1905, Dirac_1938}.
 The additional force resulting from the interaction between the charge and its field is known as radiation-reaction force and it has puzzled scientists for decades.
 The complete equation of motion, known as the Lorentz-Abraham-Dirac (LAD) equation, in fact, is not Newtonian and contains a term involving the time-derivative of the acceleration.
 Such an equation is inevitably pathological and admits unphysical solutions.
 However, a reduction of order, first proposed by Landau and Lifshitz \cite{Landau_b_2_1975}, can be applied to the LAD equation to obtain an equation known as the Landau-Lifshitz (LL) equation, which does not feature any of the shortcomings of the LAD equation while admitting its physical solutions \cite{Spohn_2000}.
 In the case of an electron, it can be proved that the LL equation is classically equivalent to the LAD equation, in the sense that their differences are smaller than the already ignored quantum effects \cite{Landau_b_2_1975,Rohrlich_b_2007}.